delventhalz/transfer-chain-js/README.md

 ### Bootstrap Device

-Once a device is accepted, its new user can choose to or not to bootstrap it.
-This is carried out in the backend in the console for each user to securely view the parameters and intiate bootstrapping.
+Once a device is accepted,  its owner is authenticated and a bootstrapping connection is automatically established.